bmeviauac01/datadriven/docs/seminar/rest/index.md

 # REST API & ASP.NET Web API

-The goal of the seminar is to practice working with REST APIs and the .NET Web API technology.
+The seminar's goal is to practice working with REST APIs and the .NET Web API technology.

 ## Pre-requisites